murlocbrand/juicebox/README.md

 ## features
  - all communication with the server relies on json
  - looping play queue, exposed as a RESTful resource
- - play audio from bandcamp, youtube and piratradio
+ - play audio from your local library, bandcamp, youtube and piratradio

 ## installation
  1 either `ffplay` or `avplay` installed and on path.